Best Lowest Spread Forex Brokers in 2023

 FP Markets Quick Facts

 Founded in 2005, FP Markets is one of the Forex market veterans.
-The experienced broker has gained quite a reputation throughout the years and remains one of the most renowned Forex trading platforms in the industry.
+The experienced broker has gained quite a reputation throughout the years and remains one of the industry's most renowned Forex trading platforms.

 Where FP Markets excels is its customer service.
 Generally speaking, their approach to user experience and client satisfaction is one of the best I’ve ever experienced from a broker.
-Besides that, FP Markets ensures fast trade execution, an extensive selection of trading markets, and, most importantly here, extremely low spreads.
+FP Markets has fast trade execution, and an extensive selection of trading markets.

 FP Markets Accounts & Fees